bl4ckp4nd4/proFTPD1.3.3c-RCE/README.md

 Set your terminal or comment it and put your own listener.
 Execute the bash script and done.

-If you wanna say something dirty, please. @BlackP4nd4.
+If you wanna say me something dirty, please. @BlackP4nd4.

 //